 \section{Approximation by discrete groups}

-The complementation Theorem \ref{thm-complementation-subgroups-Fourier-multipliers-CB-twisted} from Section \ref{sec:Decomposable-Schur-multipliers-and-Fourier-multipliers} is stated only for \textit{discrete} groups $G$.
+The complementation Theorem \ref{Prop-complementation-Schur-Fourier} from Chapter \ref{sec:Decomposable-Schur-multipliers-and-Fourier-multipliers} is stated only for \textit{discrete} groups $G$.
 In order to exhibit a suitable class of admissible \textit{non-discrete} locally compact groups, approximations by discrete subgroups of $G$ become important.
-In this section, we introduce and study several notions of approximation which are of independent interest, but which will be important in the subsequent Section \ref{sec:Locally-compact-groups}.
+In this section, we introduce and study several notions of approximation which are of independent interest, but which will be important in the subsequent Chapter \ref{sec:Locally-compact-groups}.